The most well known equation that estimates maximum heart rate is:

 220 - age = HRmax

-This equation assumes that no matter the fitness level, everyone loses one beat per minute from their maximum heart rate for every year they get older.
-The rate of loss does not happen to everyone and is the reason for this equation's large standard deviation (+/- 12-15 bpm)- a measure of variability.
-For both sexes younger than 40 years, this equation underestimates HRmax; for both sexes older than 40 years old, this equation overestimates HRmax (5).
-This equation was created mainly for convenience purposes.
-If the number calculated from this number happens to be your actual maximal heart rate, you're very lucky!
+This equation assumes that everyone loses one beat per minute from their maximum heart rate for every year they get older.
+Since this rate of loss does not apply to everyone, this equation has a large standard deviation (+/- 12-15 bpm).
+For people younger than 40 years old, this equation underestimates HRmax; for people older than 40 years old, this equation overestimates HRmax (5).

-The most accurate equation (2) is not as easy to remember, but will give a better estimate than the equation above:
+The most accurate HRmax equation (2) is not as easy to remember, but it will give a better estimate than the equation above:

 206.9 - (0.67 x age) = HRmax